smccallum76/PCA_Dunkirk_Jupyter/README.md

 ## Run Notebook using Jupyter Notebook

 This notebook was originally developed using Jupyter Notebook.
 If this method is selected, then it is assumed the user has experience setting up a virtual environment and loading the dependencies necessary to execute the code.
 A **requirements.txt** file is included within this Git repository that can be used to install the necessary modules.
 The recommended approach when using this method is as follows:
-1. Clone this repo locally.
+1. Clone this repository locally.
 2. Using [Anaconda](https://www.anaconda.com/), or your chosen platform, create a virtual environment, and install the dependencies defined in **requirements.txt**.
-3. Activate this environment (form Anaconda or command line) and open Jupyter Notebooks.
+3. Activate this environment (from Anaconda or command line) and open Jupyter Notebooks.
 4. Navigate to the cloned repository and open the notebook **Dunkirk_PCA_jupyter.ipynb**.

 ### One Warning/Known Issue